ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/underweight/index.rst

 With this strategy, each simulant will be initialized with a "propensity" for child underweight that does not change throughout the duration of the simulation.
-The propensity should be assigned according to a uniform distribution between 0 and 1.This propensity will represent the simulant's risk exposure percentile and will be used to determine the simulant's child underweight exposure value by comparing it to the child underweight risk exposure distribution specific to the simulant's joint stunting and wasting
+The propensity should be assigned according to a uniform distribution between 0 and 1.
+This propensity will represent the simulant's risk exposure percentile and will be used to determine the simulant's child underweight exposure value by comparing it to the child underweight risk exposure distribution specific to the simulant's joint stunting and wasting